DoctorKhan/Manual-Override-Book/src/02_part_user_manual/08_four_freedoms.md

 "The real skill," Marcus explained, "is learning to stay centered while making gentle adjustments in any direction as needed.
 Like a compass needle that always points north while the compass itself can face any direction, you maintain your center while orienting toward whichever freedom the situation calls for."

 "The goal is not to go too far in any direction, but to find the middle way—the balanced center where all four freedoms meet.
 This is where true mastery lives."

+When the compass is in balance, a calm, coherent energy can pass through its center.
+This energy acts as a recalibration signal, effectively "cleaning" that spot of the mental landscape.
+Stay with it, allowing the energy to flow through.
+When the charge of the trigger is neutralized, the emotional whirlpool subsides, and the internal static clears.
+This is why finding your center is not a passive act of observation, but an active process of restoring your consciousness to its clear, sovereign state.

 ##### Example Scenario: Workplace Conflict